alschroe/AzureIoTHack/00_pi_setup.md

     The Configuration Tool will open up and show you a bunch of options.
     Select *1 Change User Password | Change password for the 'pi' user* by hitting enter while it is highlighted.
 Make sure to remember your password.
     Select *OK* and after that - in the main overview of the Configuration Tool - select *Finish* to exit the tool by using the tab key on your keyboard.
+1. We want to install the Azure CLI here as well to make our lives easier in the long run.
+Enter this command:
+    ```bash
+    curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
+    ```
+1. You potentially need to restart the terminal.
+After that log in to your Azure subscription:
+    ```bash
+    az login
+    ```
 </details> <br>

 ### Option 3: WITHOUT desktop, keyboard and mouse connected to the Pi | via remote desktop